This section provides answers to frequently asked questions.

 A member needs to bootstrap the group in two scenarios.
 When the group is originally created, or when shutting down and restarting the entire group.

-credentials using the
+User credentials set using

 Not directly, but MySQL Group replication is a shared nothing full replication solution, where all servers in the group replicate the same amount of data.
 Therefore if one member in the group writes N bytes to storage as the result of a transaction commit operation, then roughly N bytes are written to storage on other members as well, because the transaction is replicated everywhere.